 He was preceded in death by a sister Gloria Mae Bohnstedt.

 The Mass of Christian Burial will be celebrated at 11:30 a. m.
 Saturday at St. Vincent dePaul Catholic Church, 1502 E. Wallen Rd.

-The family will receive friends at the funeral home on Wednesday from 5 to 8 p. m., or one hour prior to the service Thursday morning.
-Wayne Lodge 25 F&AM will conduct memorial services at 8 p. m.
-Wednesday at the funeral home.
+The family will receive friends at Sheets & Childs Funeral Home in Churubusco on Friday from 2-4 and from 6-8 p. m., or at the church one hour prior to the funeral mass.
+A vigil service will be held at 4 p. m.
+Friday at the funeral home.